 While using a CGM, you’ll work with your healthcare team to set “low” and “high” alarms that determine the appropriate goal range for your blood sugar levels.
 TIR tells you how often you’re actually within that goal range.

-Your A1c provides a retrospective view of your average glucose levels over the past ~3 months, but time in range measures the amount of time you spend in a specific target glucose range.
-For example, a target glucose range your doctor may set could be between 3.9-10.0 mmol/L70-180 mg/dL.
+Your A1c provides a retrospective view of your average blood glucose levels over the past ~three months, but time in range measures the amount of time you spend in a specific target blood glucose range.
+For example, a target blood glucose range your doctor may set could be between 3.9-10.0 mmol/L70-180 mg/dL.

 This target range may differ for you depending on the personal diabetes management goals determined by you and your doctor.
 Experts have provided some guidance and benchmarks to aim for when using time in range as a metric.
-It’s recommended that people with Type 1 or Type 2 diabetes aim to spend 70% or more time within their target glucose range, less than 4% below 3.9 mmol/L70 mg/dL (hypoglycemia), and less than 1% below 3.0 mmol/L54 mg/dL1 (severe hypoglycemia).
+It’s recommended that people with type 1 or type 2 diabetes aim to spend 70 percent or more time within their target blood glucose range, less than 4 percent below 3.9 mmol/L70 mg/dL (hypoglycemia), and less than 1 percent below 3.0 mmol/L54 mg/dL1 (severe hypoglycemia).

 The primary goal is to increase the time in target range, while reducing the time below target range.
 Your time in range goals can be entirely specific to you.
-Today your time in range might be 50%, but next month it could be 60%.
-Time in range is a useful way to track your progress and to provide insights into what affects your glucose values.
+Today your time in range might be 50 percent, but next month it could be 60 percent.
+Time in range is a useful way to track your progress and to provide insights into what affects your blood glucose values.

-Evidence suggests that focusing on improving time in range has a positive impact on A1c.2 Every 10% increase in time in range equaled an 0.8% (or 8.7 mmol/mol) A1c reduction.2 With the FreeStyle Libre 14 day system, users who frequently tested their glucose spend 44% more time in range and 31% less time in hypoglycemia.3
+Evidence suggests that focusing on improving time in range has a positive impact on A1c.2 Every 10 percent increase in time in range equaled an 0.8 percent (or 8.7 mmol/mol) A1c reduction.2 With the FreeStyle Libre 14 day system, users who frequently tested their blood glucose spend 44 percent more time in range and 31 percent less time in hypoglycemia.3

 The FreeStyle Libre 14 day system can provide the information you need to make a more informed decision about your diabetes management.
-Not only can it show you your current glucose reading with a scan of the sensor, but also a trend arrow shows the direction your glucose is heading, and the 8-hour glucose history shows high and low glucose readings.
+Not only can it show you your current blood glucose reading with a scan of the sensor, but also a trend arrow shows the direction your blood glucose is heading, and the eight-hour blood glucose history shows high and low blood glucose readings.
 All of this and the daily pattern can help you tweak your treatment plan, food choices, exercise regimen and help you spend more time in your target range.